bbwwgg/PRG1002_Dating_app/programingParadigm.md

 - Back end | Object-Oriented (OOP)

-Explaned above
+Explained above

 - Database | Data-oriented programming (DOP)

-Data structored into the tables given in the ERD into a SQL datavase
+Data structured into the tables given in the ERD into a SQL database

 ![Agile method cycle](./images/App_ERD.png)